sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 ## What is microcopy

-Your Flex marketplace has both static and dynamic pages.
-Static pages only feature content created by you, the marketplace operator.
-Landing pages, “About” pages and FAQ pages are examples of static pages.
+Your Flex marketplace has both content and dynamic content pages.
+Content pages only feature content created by you, the marketplace operator.
+Landing pages, “About” pages and FAQ pages are examples of content pages.

 Dynamic pages, meanwhile, feature content created by your users.
 The search page displaying listings is a dynamic page.
 Often, dynamic pages